sachindroid8/llm_chatbot_gemini_flutter/README.md

 A very simple chatbot application using Google Gemini API that can be deployed to multiple platforms like web, desktop and mobile with Flutter.
 A Flutter project with chat ui and using Gemini API service.

 ## Configure API Key
-Obtain your Google Gemini API key and replace the key in geminiapi_service.dart file. static const apiKey = '<ENTER YOUR GEMINI API KEY HERE>';
+Obtain your Google Gemini API key from https://aistudio.google.com/app/apikey and replace the key in geminiapi_service.dart file. static const apiKey = '<ENTER YOUR GEMINI API KEY HERE>';

 ## Modify the prompt or examples
 Change the contents of the example in geminiapi_service.dart file to fit your use case.